jnigri/essays/content/How to write tech doc?.md

 Order sections by most important first.

 Keep it short.
-Add as many appendix as you want.
+Add as many appendices you want.
 Discuss trade-offs in appendices.